The Princess' Man: Plot

-Se-ryung learns that Seung-yoo is chosen as the candidate for Prince Consort and is devastated.
-Her cousin, Princess Gyeonghye understands the political import of marrying Seung-yoo and orders her not to meet Seung-yoo again, suspecting that the two are falling in love.
-Meanwhile, Seung-yoo and Se-ryung meet outside the palace again.
-However, they are tailed by Suyang's spies.
+Se-ryung learns that Seung-yoo is being considered for the position of prince consort and is devastated.
+Gyeonghye understands the political import of marrying Seung-yoo and orders her to not meet Seung-yoo anymore, suspecting that the two are falling in love.
+However, Seung-yoo and Se-ryung meet outside the palace once again.
 Following their time together, Seung-yoo writes a letter to Se-ryung and sends it to the real Princess Gyeonghye, who, understanding that they met despite her orders, is furious.
-At the next lesson, she locks up Se-ryung and takes her place, thereby revealing the deception to Seung-yoo.
-However she hides Se-ryung's identity from him by calling her a palace maid who took her place.
+At the next lesson, she locks up Se-ryung and takes her place, thereby revealing the deception to Seung-yoo, but she hides Se-ryung's identity from him by calling her a palace maid who took her place.

-The letter discarded by Princess Gyeonghye falls into the hands of Suyang.
-Using the letter, he demands that Seung-yoo be disqualified as a candidate for Prince Consort, insinuating that he dishonored the Princess by meeting her outside the palace.
+The letter discarded by Gyeonghye falls into the hands of Suyang.
+Using the letter as evidence, he declares that Seung-yoo is unfit to be the prince consort and insinuates that he dishonored the Princess by meeting her outside the palace.
 When interrogated, Seung-yoo says he did not meet the Princess outside but hides Se-ryung's part in it to spare her danger.
-Learning of the danger to Seung-yoo's life, Se-ryung begs Princess Gyeonghye to intercede for Seung-yoo.
+Learning of the danger to Seung-yoo's life, Se-ryung begs Gyeonghye to intercede for Seung-yoo.
 Despite her intercession, the penalty for Seung-yoo's transgression is death.
 Suyang discovers Se-ryung when she secretly visits Seung-yoo in prison and is horrified to learn of their dalliance.
 Relieved that Seung-yoo does not know who she is, he agrees to save Seung-yoo if she never meets him again and never reveals her identity to him.
-Kim Jong-seo, desperate to save his son, approaches Suyang for help and agrees to pay the humiliating price of resigning his Vice Premiership.
+Kim Jong-seo, desperate to save his son, approaches Suyang for help and agrees to pay the humiliating price of resigning from his position.
 Seung-yoo's sentence is commuted to temporary exile.
-In place of Seung-yoo, Jung Jong is chosen as Prince Consort, bringing a drastic change in his fortunes.
+Jeong Jong is chosen as prince consort, bringing a drastic change in his fortunes.
 He is smitten with the Princess from the beginning; however, she detests him.
 Se-ryung's relationship with Gyeonghye is also strained, with the Princess blaming her cousin for all the misfortunes she has undergone.